Napoli Afragola railway station

 Napoli Afragola station was conceived of under a wider plan calling for 13 new stations at various sections along Italy's existing high-speed rail network.
 Designed by British-Iraqi architect Zaha Hadid, Afragola station, nicknamed the ‘Gateway to the South’, is considered a major transport hub and regional gateway for Naples, operating as a major rail interchange for Italy's southern region, serving four individual high-speed lines, three inter-regional lines, and a single local commuter route.

+History

-Construction
+Construction and opening

 Italian state railway operator Rete Ferroviaria Italiana (RFI) developed the station.
 In 2003, a contract was awarded to architect Zaha Hadid Architects for the station design.
 On 4 November 2003, Zaha Hadid formally presented the design, then projected to open in 2009.
 The project was delayed in part due to budgetary shortfalls.
 At one stage, RFI had awarded the €59.5 million contract for the station's construction to a consortium, but subsequent disputes over the price caused RFI to reissue its call for offers.
 Construction activity was stop-and-go through early 2015.
 In February 2015, a new construction contract was awarded to the multinational construction firm Astaldi.